+The coffin is rectangular in shape with a separate vaulted lid.
+On the surface are traces of yellow paint with decoration in blue and black.
+There are four vertical lines of hieroglyphic text on the long sides which is typical for coffins of the mid-12th to early 13th Dynasty, as is the mutilation of animal-signs within the text.
+The coffin is in excellent condition external but the interior has been damaged by termites.
 The coffin once contained a “gilded shabti” but its location is no longer known (no reference to where it went following the excavation, and may perhaps have been retained by the Egyptian authorities.
-The shabti and coffin were nested within a plain limestone sarcophagus (now in the Garstang Museum, The University of Liverpool, accession number E.712).
-All were buried 7 feet below the west side of a solid brick structure with a stela-niche in each of its four sides, numbered Tomb 321 A'07 by the excavator, John Garstang.
+The shabti and coffin were nested within a plain limestone sarcophagus (in the collections of the Garstang Museum, University of Liverpool, accession number E.712).
+All were buried seven feet below the west side of a solid brick structure with a stela-niche in each of its four sides, numbered Tomb 321 A'07 by the excavator, John Garstang.

 Egyptologist, Dr Wolfram Grajetzki, made the following comment on 18 September 2007: “Nemty-em-weskhet is also known from two stelae (Cairo CG 20100, 20087) and several seals (Martins, Seals nos.
 353-356).
 He was the high steward, which is the third most important office in the Middle Kingdom (after the vizier and treasurer).
 The coffin is likely to the Thirteenth Dynasty, I would suggest somewhere around the middle.
 His ranking title khetemty-bity (royal sealer) is written with the red crown, which does not appear in the 12th Dynasty and only more often in the later 13th Dynasty.
 Nemty-em-weskhet has a number of seals, which is also more typical for officials of the mid-13th Dynasty.”